 Header bidding is a definite way to increase your overall ad revenue if you’ve good volume of tier 1 traffic.
 Using ADX alone would minimize the competition!
 Using multiple SSPs will push ADX to pay more and thus you can have additional ad revenue coming to you either from your DFP enabled ADX (via First Look or Dynamic allocation) or from the ADX bids which are coming from different SSPs.

 From AdSense>> Google ADX>> SSPs

 For viral, news, social publishers, this should be the gameplan– AdSense>ADX>SSPs.
-If you’re a niche publisher, then you should definitely stick to AdSense since the program works best for niche publishers who generates high revenue with targeted CPC ads.
-You should better look for ad optimization companies like AdPushup who are excellent at increasing your click through rate of AdSense ads.
+If you’re a niche publisher, then you should definitely stick to AdSense since the program works best for niche publishers who generate high revenue with targeted CPC ads.
+You should better look for ad optimization companies like AdPushup who are excellent at increasing your click-through rate of AdSense ads.
 However, if you’re a news, social, or a publisher who writes about general topics with no niche audience, you have to move ahead from AdSense to ADX and then switch to SSPs.
 Most of the SSPs only accept high traffic sites and thus you need to enter via some ad ops companies.

 Why Publishers should use SSPs?

 Supply side platforms are in business because they are able to inflate the value of the impressions of the publishers by adding a data layer to it.
 Most of the SSPs are integrated with top DSPs, ad exchanges, buying platforms.
 With a real time buying and by adding more insights to publisher’s inventory, these SSP platforms are able to guarantee better rates for the publishers.

 What has Changed with the Rise of Programmatic Buying?